ImpliedConsent/DOGE_Fetcher/README.md

 ---

-> *This repository is the official source for the Microsoft Store-approved DOGEFetcherGUI.exe, Python source code, and all supporting materials.
+> *This repository is the official source for the Microsoft Store-approved DOGEFetcher.exe, Python source code, and all supporting materials.
 Open source, transparent, and ready for Windows users and developers alike.*